 “’Grownup hearts with grownups secrets?’”

-((( Maggie blessed me with another smile and said, ‘You’re a smart one, you are,’ and patted my head twice, with little me thinking that grownups might have as many secrets as God does.
-And even I had one, which I longed to tell this person I loved, this Maggie, but couldn’t.)))
+((( Tess blessed me with another smile and said, ‘You’re a smart one, you are,’ and patted my head twice, with little me thinking that grownups might have as many secrets as God does.
+And even I had one, which I longed to tell this person I loved, this Tess, but couldn’t.)))

-A year or so later Maggie decided to go live with the nuns in a convent, and I never saw her again; an absence which a left a small whole in my seven year old heart.
+A year or so later Tess decided to go live with the nuns in a convent, and I never saw her again; an absence which a left a small whole in my seven-year-old heart.
 I suppose the only wonder remaining in this old secular heart of mine is about what resides in the nearest galaxy.

 Categories: Bio Stories